-While here economic conflict that led to party-formation was both inter-regional and intra-regional, soldiers form certain regions might be privileged as a whole (or at least in their majority).
-This held true for those regions that were deemed close to the ruler.
-Regionalism made Syrians supporters of the Umayyads who rewarded them with their trust and a privileged position in the army as a kind of presidential guard of the regime.
-Such regional economic interest groups did play a role in the formation of the ‘Abbasi-party as well.
-The Khurasani supporters of the movement that toppled the Umayyads were dissatisfied with the economic dominance of the old landed aristocracy in Khurasan at the expense of both Muslims who had dropped out of the army and converts to Islam who wanted to become part of the elite.
-In this way, both regional interests and the collective interests of certain social classes in a loose sense were at play here.
-The same held true in the war of the two brothers at the end of the period under consideration.
-Al-Amin was, as we have seen, supported by the abna’ al-dawla in Baghdad who didn’t want to lose control of their financial resources in Khurasan and at the other hand the Khurasani army who brought al-Ma’mun to power didn’t want to let a huge part of the region’s money be drained to Baghdad.
-Furthermore, in this case, party formation was associated with regional cultural differences.
-Al-Amin was seen as of pure Arab stock and in a way a representative of the elites of Arab heartland of the Empire, while al-Ma’mun was closer to Iranian networks within the elite.
-Such “national” differences as origins of party formation have, naturally, been exaggerated by historical research in the 19th and early 20th centuries, but it seems that they were not completely absent even at the time.
+While economic conflict that led to party formation was both inter- and intra-regional, proximity to the ruling class was also an important source of privilege.
+For instance, regionalism encouraged Syrians to support the Umayyads, who rewarded them with their trust and a position in the army as a kind of praetorian guard.
+Such regional economic interest groups also played a role in the formation of the ‘Abbasid party.
+The Khurasani supporters of the movement that toppled the Umayyads were dissatisfied with the economic dominance of the old landed aristocracy in Khurasan, which was enjoyed at the expense of both Muslims who had dropped out of the army and converts to Islam who desired elite membership.
+Both regional interests and the collective interests of certain social classes were therefore at play.
+The same held in the war of the two brothers at the end of the period under consideration.
+Al-Amin was, on the one hand, supported by the abna’ al-dawla in Baghdad, who feared losing control of their financial resources in Khurasan.
+On the other hand, the Khurasani army responsible for bringing al-Ma’mun to power, did not want the region’s financial resources drained to Baghdad.
+In this case, party formation was also associated with regional cultural differences.
+Al-Amin’s Arab pedigree cast him as a representative of the imperial elites, while al-Ma’mun was closer to influential Iranian networks.
+Such “national” differences in the origins of party formation were exaggerated by historical research in the nineteenth and early twentieth centuries, but they seem not to have been completely absent.

-Finally, as in all civil wars, then and since, party formation certainly also was a question of coincidence.
-We know that not all Basrans supported ‘A’isha in the first Fitna, not all Kufans were Ali-ultras.
-But if the majority in your town, your tribal grouping decided to throw in their lot with a certain group, what could you do?
-On the other hand, we can be sure that then as now, if your local enemies took the side of party x in a global conflict, you would try to get the support of party y.
-Such factors must have been at play, but with the sources at hand, it is difficult to say much about them.
+Finally, as in all civil wars, party formation was also a question of coincidence.
+Not all Basrans supported ‘A’isha in the first fitna, and not all Kufans were Ali-ultras.
+But if one’s local majority decided to throw in their lot with a certain group, what practical choices were left?
+The presence of local enemies also forced people to make unpredictable decisions.
+Such factors must have been at play, even though the paucity of the historical sources makes it difficult to say much about them.

-In the end, there does not seem to be one single pattern that was dominant in party formation.
-Party formation in early Islam as in most epochs was a complex process where many different factors played a role.
+Therefore, there does not seem to be a single dominant pattern in party formation, a complex process driven by many factors.

 4. Leaders in Internal Wars